 You may have read our post on high curcumin turmeric that is exclusive to Meghalaya called Lakadong Turmeric.
-It has been allotted the much coveted GI tag.
 There is a growing demand for curcumin (the pigment in turmeric that has health benefits) and hence for high curcumin turmeric.
 Interestingly Lakadong turmeric is grown only in a small region in the state of Meghalaya.

 If Lakadong is a high curcumin turmeric and if it is grown in a small region, one would assume that farmers who grow them will get good return on their investment.
 And, they would be looking at ways of increasing production.
 Is this happening?

 How is this special high curcumin turmeric grown?
 Where is it grown?
 Are buyers lining up to buy their produce?

 Read on to find out the answers as team Zizira takes you to village Mootyrchiah in the West Jaintia Hills District of Meghalaya and gets you first-hand reports from two lady farmers who grow this special spice.
 Lakadong, high curcumin turmeric, is grown exclusively in a few villages in the West Jaintia Hills district of Meghalaya.
 Farming is the main source of income in Mootyrchiah village and most farmers are growing Lakadong Turmeric.

 The Zizira team met two dynamic lady farmers, Pristene and Teimon, from this village.
 They belong to Self Help Groups (SHG) of West Jaintia Hills that grow high curcumin turmeric Lakadong.
 The SHGs work under a Federation, called ‘Life Federation’, formed in 2007 and located at Laskein village.
 The Federation has a factory with 6 dehydrating machines, a grinding machine, a packaging room, oleo-resin extracting machines and a greenhouse.
 All these are shared by its members.